Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Nonequilibrium thermodynamics of Gaussian Phase Packets

 where

-is the Hamiltonian of the system, $V({\bfq})$ represents the potential field acting on all atoms in the system, \Revision{$\bfF_i(\bfq)$ is the force}, and $m_i$ is the mass of the $i^{\mathrm{th}}$ atom.
-Equations~\eqref{eq: EqOfMotion} are solved in standard molecular dynamics studies of crystals, in which trajectories $\left(\bfp_i(t), \bfq_i(t)\right)$ of all atoms are resolved in time.
-As a consequence, such simulations require femtosecond-level time steps \citep{tuckerman2010statistical,tadmor1996quasicontinuum, tadmor1996mixed} and are unable to capture long-time-scale phenomena within computationally feasible times.
+is the Hamiltonian of the system, $V({\bfq})$ represents the potential field acting on all atoms in the system, \Revision{$\bfF_i(\bfq)=-\nabla_{\bfq_i}V(\bfq)$ is the net force on the $i^{\mathrm{th}}$ atom}, and $m_i$ is the mass of the $i^{\mathrm{th}}$ atom. \Revision{In classical MD, Equations~\eqref{eq: EqOfMotion} are solved for the trajectories $\left(\bfp_i(t), \bfq_i(t)\right)$ of all atoms over time}.
+As a consequence, such simulations require femtosecond-level time step \Revision{resolution} \citep{tuckerman2010statistical,tadmor1996quasicontinuum, tadmor1996mixed} and are unable to capture long-time-scale phenomena within computationally feasible times.

-To this end, we consider the statistical treatment of the Hamiltonian dynamics governed by \eqref{eq: EqOfMotion} and \eqref{eq: Hamiltonian}, in which the local vibrations of all atoms about their mean positions are modeled as random fluctuations in the phase-space coordinate $\bfz = (\bfp(t), \bfq(t))$.
+To this end, we consider the statistical treatment of the Hamiltonian dynamics governed by \eqref{eq: EqOfMotion} and \eqref{eq: Hamiltonian}, in which the local vibrations of all atoms about their mean positions are modeled as random fluctuations in the phase space coordinate $\bfz = (\bfp(t), \bfq(t))$.
 Here and in the following, we use $\bfz\in\Rset^{6N}$ for brevity to represent the momenta and positions of the $N$ particles in three dimensions (3D).
 It is convenient to introduce the distribution $f(\bfz, t)$ such that the quantity